antorix/Get-Nice-Monospace/README.md

 # Get Nice Monospace

 A simple Python script obtains the nicest (subjectively, of course) monospaced font present in the system (in the Windows fonts folder) and return it as a string to use with GUI applications.
+If nothing is found, a regular Courier returned.